AlbertoIT-23/Text-to-Speech-openai/README.md

 ## 🔄 Alternative Script Options

-If you prefer command-line usage or need automation options, two alternative scripts are included:
+If you prefer command-line usage or need automation options, two alternative scripts are included in the `alternative-scripts` folder:

 ### 1. Universal Script (universal_tts.py)
 A batch processing script that automatically converts all files in the `input/` folder: